 - All members of the LLC can input into management decisions

-- Less limitations for members – ensuring members can carry out business without any blockers or delays
+- Fewer limitations for members – ensuring members can carry out business without any blockers or delays

 Disadvantages of Member-Managed LLC

-- Managing an LLC can be time-consuming and can result in members lacking time to make important strategic decisions
+- Managing an LLC can be time-consuming, resulting in members lacking time to make critical strategic decisions.

-- If there are mutliple members, it can become difficult to keep on top of all decisions being made and keep financials and legalities in order
+- If there are multiple members, keeping on top of all decisions and keeping financials and legalities in order can become challenging.

 Advantages of Manager-Managed LLC